talk2alie/lets-code-java-content/Lesson1/what-is-a-computer.md

 You can find the full ASCII table [here](http://ascii-table.com/ascii.php).

     > The original ASCII standard only included 128 characters, as you can see in the table, linked above.
-Obviously, that does not account for all characters in all spoken languages in the world.
+Obviously that doesn't account for all characters in all spoken languages in the world.
 A second version of the standard; **extended-ASCII**, includes an additional 128 characters to give us a total of 256 characters.
 This standard includes letters with accent, found in languages like French.

 Given the ASCII and extended-ASCII tables, if you wanted to store the letter A, you find its decimal number; 65, on the table, convert that to binary digits (bits) and store those digits in memory.